Dr. Anna Braune, Seema Issar, Raphael Montigel & others

 2021

-🌍 Context The study titled "EU Taxonomy: Evaluating the Market-Readiness of the EU Taxonomy Criteria for Buildings" was published in 2021 through a collaboration of Green Building Councils from Germany (DGNB), Spain (GBCe), Denmark (DK-GBC), and Austria (ÖGNI).
-It engaged 23 financial and real estate organizations to assess the applicability of EU Taxonomy criteria across 62 real building case studies in Europe.
-The authors of this comprehensive study include notable figures such as Dr. Anna Braune, Seema Issar, and Dr. Christine Lemaitre, among others. 🏗️ Key Findings The study reveals critical insights regarding market-readiness concerning the EU Taxonomy criteria in the construction and real estate sectors.
-It finds that newly constructed buildings are significantly more eligible for Taxonomy criteria than building renovations or ownership activities.
-Additionally, certified projects exhibit a higher likelihood of meeting the eligibility requirements compared to non-certified counterparts. 📊 Data Challenges One of the primary challenges highlighted is the availability and reliability of data necessary to demonstrate compliance with the Taxonomy criteria.
-Notably, data gaps are more pronounced for the Do No Significant Harm (DNSH) criteria than for those related to climate change mitigation, posing a barrier to achieving full compliance. 💡 Recommendations The study provides several recommendations aimed at enhancing market readiness and compliance with the EU Taxonomy.
-Key suggestions include the development of centralized repositories for building data to improve accessibility and reliability, as well as enhancing the quality of Energy Performance Certificates (EPCs) across EU member states.
-Furthermore, it encourages strategic planning for sustainability through portfolio management utilizing certification systems like DGNB and the implementation of Transitional Climate Action Roadmaps aligned with Paris Agreement targets for buildings under acquisition and ownership criteria. 🔍 Certification's Role The study emphasizes the role of certification systems, particularly DGNB, in facilitating compliance with EU Taxonomy criteria.
-These structured frameworks are instrumental in sustainability assessments, aiding stakeholders in navigating the complex landscape of sustainable housing. ⚖️ Feedback on Draft Delegated Act Participants in the study have expressed concerns regarding the ambitious nature of proposed changes in the draft Delegated Act by the European Commission.
-They advocate for a balanced approach to ensure that the uptake of these criteria is practical and achievable within the market.
-In summary, this study underscores the necessity for robust data management practices and certification processes to bolster compliance with sustainability criteria in financial transactions related to buildings, crucial for advancing sustainable housing across Europe.
+The study titled "EU Taxonomy: Evaluating the Market-Readiness of the EU Taxonomy Criteria for Buildings" was published in 2021 through a collaborative effort among various Green Building Councils from Germany (DGNB), Spain (GBCe), Denmark (DK-GBC), and Austria (ÖGNI).
+The research involved 23 financial and real estate organizations and applied the EU Taxonomy criteria to 62 real building case studies across Europe.
+The authors of this comprehensive study include notable figures such as Dr. Anna Braune, Seema Issar, Raphael Montigel, and several others who are experts in their respective fields. 🌍 Context of the EU Taxonomy The EU Taxonomy serves as a classification system designed to guide sustainable investments by defining criteria for economic activities that substantially contribute to climate change mitigation and adaptation.
+This study specifically investigates the market-readiness of these criteria within the construction and real estate sectors, a critical area given the significant impact of buildings on sustainability. 📊 Key Findings The study's findings reveal that newly constructed buildings are more eligible for the Taxonomy criteria compared to renovations and ownership activities.
+Certified projects demonstrate a higher likelihood of meeting these eligibility requirements than non-certified ones.
+However, a major challenge identified is the availability and reliability of data needed to demonstrate compliance with the Taxonomy criteria, with larger data gaps observed for the Do No Significant Harm (DNSH) criteria compared to those related to climate change mitigation. 💡 Recommendations To address these challenges, the study offers several recommendations, including the development of centralized repositories for building data to improve accessibility and reliability.
+It suggests enhancing the quality and reliability of Energy Performance Certificates (EPCs) across EU member states, encouraging strategic sustainability planning across building portfolios using certification systems like DGNB, and implementing Transitional Climate Action Roadmaps that align with the Paris Agreement targets for buildings under acquisition and ownership criteria. 🏅 Certification's Role The study emphasizes the role of certification systems such as DGNB in facilitating compliance with EU Taxonomy criteria by providing structured frameworks for sustainability assessment.
+Additionally, participants expressed concerns regarding the ambitious nature of the proposed changes in the draft Delegated Act by the European Commission, highlighting the need for a balanced approach to ensure market uptake.
+In conclusion, the study underscores the importance of integrating robust data management practices and certification processes to enhance compliance with sustainability criteria in financial transactions related to buildings.

 The study titled "EU Taxonomy: Evaluating the Market-Readiness of the EU Taxonomy Criteria for Buildings" was published in 2021 by a collaboration of Green Building Councils from Germany (DGNB), Spain (GBCe), Denmark (DK-GBC), and Austria (ÖGNI).
 The study involved 23 financial and real estate organizations and applied the EU Taxonomy criteria to 62 real building case studies across Europe.
 The authors include Dr. Anna Braune, Seema Issar, Raphael Montigel, Dr. Christine Lemaitre, Julia Manzano, Emilio Miguel Mitre, Bruno Sauer, Dr. Thomas Fænø Mondrup, Dr. Peter Andreas Sattrup, Mette Qvist, Wolfgang Lukaschek, Katharina Saxa, Peter Engert, and Ursula Hartenberger.